 Performance IQ increase through educational intervention

-Edublox and Edublox Online Tutor specialize in multisensory educational interventions aimed at developing and automatizing the foundational skills of reading, spelling, mathematics and learning through cognitive development training.
+Edublox specializes in multisensory educational interventions aimed at developing and automatizing the foundational skills of reading, spelling, mathematics and learning through cognitive development training.

 Dr. Wynand de Wet, today a veteran educational psychologist, did his practical research for a Master’s degree in Educational Psychology at a school for the deaf in 1987.
 The subject of his research project concerned the optimization of intelligence.
 The group who were exposed to the Edublox cognitive development program were tutored simultaneously for 27.5 hours between April and August of that year, and showed an increase of 11.625 in performance IQ (deaf people can only be assessed on performance IQ).
 The group who did not receive cognitive training showed an increase of 4.625, from an average of 104.25 to an average of 108.875.

 Our own more recent trials also confirmed that Edublox increases IQ, especially performance IQ.
 In one experiment, the IQs of ten youngsters with severe learning difficulties were tested before starting on the program, and again after receiving 40 hours of one-on-one instruction.
 Their ages ranged between 7 and 18.
 The average verbal IQ score increased from 85.4 to 91.0, the average performance IQ score from 92.6 to 105.1, and the average full-scale IQ from 87.0 to 97.1.

 Effect of long-term Edublox training on performance IQ